Green-water navy: Japan

-The Netherlands
+Netherlands

 The Royal Netherlands Navy has been officially described as a 3rd tier "Medium Global Force Projection Navy" – or a green-water navy with the capacity to project force worldwide with the aid of more powerful maritime allies (e.g. Britain, France and the United States).
 In this context, the Royal Netherlands Navy ranks alongside the navies of Australia and Canada, while the USN is a 1st tier global blue-water navy and Britain and France are 2nd tier blue-water navies.
-For many years since the end of the Cold War, the Royal Netherlands Navy has been changing its role from national defence to overseas intervention.
+For many years since the end of the Cold War, the Royal Netherlands Navy has been changing its role from national defence to overseas intervention: